-In order to command the remote modem to automatically hang up, a disconnect signal is sent by the local modem.
-This is accomplished by pulsing the normally low Data Terminal Ready into a high state for greater than 34 ms. The local modem then sends a 3 s continuous space and hangs up provided the Enable Space Disconnect is low.
-If the remote modem hangs up before 3 s, loss of Threshold Detect will cause loss of Clear-to-Send, which marks the line in Answer Mode and turns the carrier off in the Originate
+In order to command the remote modern to automatically hang up, a disconnect signal is sent by the local modern.
+This is accomplished by pulsing the normally low Data Terminal Ready into a high state for greater than 34 ms. The local modern then sends a 3 s continuous space and hangs up provided the Enable Space Disconnect is low.
+If the remote modern hangs up before 3 s, loss of Threshold Detect will cause loss of Clear-to-Send, which marks the line in Answer Mode and turns the carrier off in the Originate Mode.